rolandholik/Quixote/Documentation/tsem.rst

 infrastructure needed to create remotely attestable platforms and/or workloads.

-The final objective is to provide a framework for the open development of hardware assisted security technology.
-Secondary to economic factors, specialized security technology has frequently been 'SKUed' to limit its availability to select OEM's and/or verticals.
-This introduces both technical and accessibility barriers that prevent the needed widespread availability and utility of the technologies.

 To achieve these objectives, TSEM implements the concept of a modeling domain, nee namespace, that reduces the complexity of a security model and allows it to be scoped to the level of a single process or a